Background

 The narcissist embeds this narcissistic supply in a coherent, completely biased picture of himself, the grandiosity, the cognitive distortion of grandiosity.

 Then the narcissist uses narcissistic supply to regulate his labile, fluctuating sense of self-worth and self-esteem.
 And this is a full-time job.
-He needs narcissistic supply every second of every minute of every day To elicit constant interest, the narcissist projects on to other people a confabulated, fictitious version of himself known as the false self.
+He needs narcissistic supply every second of every minute of every day.

+To elicit constant interest, the narcissist projects on to other people a confabulated, fictitious version of himself known as the false self.
+And he tends to escalate behaviors.

 As people develop tolerance to the narcissist, to his tricks and stratagems and gimmicks, to his eccentric and idiosyncratic behaviors, when they become inured, unresponsive to all his misconduct and all his attempts to attract attention.
 When they pay him no heed and they don't see him anymore, he escalates.

+The false self is everything the narcissist is not.
 False self is omniscient, all knowing, omnipotent, all powerful, charming, intelligent, infallible, rich, well-connected, etc.

+The narcissist actually is not.
 So he has to act.
 It's play acting.
+And he radicalizes his play acting to extremes.

 The narcissist proceeds then to harvest reactions, not to himself, but to his projected image.
 All the reactions the narcissist garners is to his false self, not to his self.

-That's why he needs constant reassurance.
-That's why he works ceaselessly, indefatigably to obtain supply from family members, friends, co-workers, neighbors, business partners, from colleagues.
-If these, if the adulation, the admiration, the attention, the fear, the respect, the applause, the affirmation, if these are not forthcoming, the narcissist demands them, extorts them.
+If the adulation, the admiration, the attention, the fear, the respect, the applause, the affirmation, if these are not forthcoming, the narcissist demands them, extorts them.

-Money complements a favorable critique, an appearance in the media, a social conquest, a career centered around attention.
+Money, complements, a favorable critique, an appearance in the media, a social conquest, a career centered around attention.
 All these are converted into the same currency in the narcissist's mind, the currency we call narcissistic supply.

 So the narcissist is not really interested in publicity per se.
 The narcissist doesn't really want to be famous or a celebrity or any of these.
-He is concerned with the reactions to being famous.
-He is concerned with the responses to being a celebrity.

 The very fact that he is a celebrity or famous or accomplished means nothing to him because there's no him, there's no self, there's nobody there.
 It's an emptiness, it's a void.

 He feeds off vampirically.
 He feeds off reactions and responses to his celebrity and fame.
 He is concerned with reactions, not with appearances, not with substance.

-He monitors, how do people watch him, how they notice him, how they gossip and talk about him, how they debate his actions.
+He monitors how do people watch him, how they notice him, how they gossip and talk about him, how they debate his actions.
 It proves to him that he does exist through the gaze of these people.

 The narcissist is a piece of collective action, is a kaleidoscope.
 The narcissist goes around hunting and gathering the way the expressions on people's faces change when they notice him.